-MYND is a three to six month community-based intervention that targets males between the ages of 14 and 17 who have histories of offending and have been identified as being at a 'high risk' of reoffending.
-Youth workers teach and role model prosocial skills and behaviours, promote resilience and strengthen participants ability to make good decisions.
-A University of Auckland research project has developed an extensive MYND Theory of Change.
-The project consulted programme stakeholders to identify the essential components of MYND and create a model that shows how these are thought to effect change within participants.
+MYND is no longer active, but the data provides some valuable insights into its impact and effectiveness during its period of operation.
+A University of Auckland research project developed an extensive MYND Theory of Change model that shows the programme was thought to affect change within participants.
 Previous research has found a statistically significant reduction in MYND participants' depressive symptoms and anger, and a downward trend in antisocial cognitions.

-Kiwi Tahi was developed as an early intervention programme for vulnerable youth who are at risk of becoming involved in the youth justice system.
+Kiwi Tahi (currently in redevelopment) was designed as an early intervention programme for vulnerable youth who are at risk of becoming involved in the youth justice system.
 The programme uses mentoring, experiential activities and life skill lessons to engage and connect with participants.
-Kiwi Tahi research shows that the programme is a protective factor in the lives of the young participants, and that it provides them with the skills and strategies that help them to walk away from negative peers.
-Also, despite the many risk factors in their lives, it found significant positive changes in participants interpersonal skills and behaviour, and positive behavioural changes at home and school.
-Kiwi Tahi Programme MYND Theory of Evaluation Change (Moore et al., 2015; Moore et (Russell, 2021) al., 2016) Exploration of Kiwi Tahi and engagement (Antony & Moore, 2021 SPARX-R Kiwi Tahi Theory of Computerised Change Cognitive Behavioural (Moore, 2018) Therapy & MYND (Fleming et al., 2013-2015)
+Kiwi Tahi research shows that the programme is a protective factor in the lives of the young participants and that it provides them with the skills and strategies that help them to walk away from negative peers.
+Also, despite the many risk factors in their lives, it found significant positive changes in participants' interpersonal skills and behaviour, and positive behavioural changes at home and school.